grafana/loki/docs/sources/fundamentals/overview/_index.md

 -  **Log data is stored within Object Store only**

-    By leveraging Object Storage as the only data storage mechanism, Loki inherits the reliability and stability of the underlying Object Store.
-It also capitalizes on both the cost efficiency and operational simplicity of Object Storages over other storage mechanisms like locally attached SSD and HDDs.
+    By leveraging object storage as the only data storage mechanism, Loki inherits the reliability and stability of the underlying object store.
+It also capitalizes on both the cost efficiency and operational simplicity of object storage over other storage mechanisms like locally attached solid state drives (SSD) and hard disk drives (HDD).

 -  **Efficient memory usage for indexing the logs**